harryw1248/cpAI_EECS_498/documentation_backend_client.md

 -   Configure your security group so that SSH and TCP PORT 3000 are allowed.

-2. SSH into the newly launched EC2 instance and update the system:
+2. SSH into the newly launched EC2 instance and update the system (enter yes to any prompts):

 ```sh
 > sudo apt update; sudo apt -y upgrade;